kaixuanx3/Do-you-love-me-app/README.md

-# Do You Love Me? ❤️
+# Do You Love Me?

 A fun and interactive Android game where the user is asked the ultimate question: **"Do you love me?"** The game adds a playful challenge when selecting "No" while rewarding the user when they finally choose "Yes."

+## Features
+- Simple and engaging UI with images and animations.
+- Interactive buttons with playful behavior.
+- Navigation between three screens with smooth user interaction.

 ## 📱 Screens & Gameplay